Consteel/manual/docs/manual/11_0_fire-design/11_4_design.md

 <!-- wp:paragraph {"align":"justify"} -->

-To calculate the global stability resistance for fire design situation, _ConSteel_ uses EuroCode General method (EN 1993-1-1 6.3.4) as for normal temperature but using the proper buckling curves:
+To calculate the global stability resistance for fire design situation, _Consteel_ uses EuroCode General method (EN 1993-1-1 6.3.4) as for normal temperature but using the proper buckling curves:

 <!-- /wp:paragraph -->